14th Heavy Battery, Royal Garrison Artillery: Somme

 X Corps continued fighting on the Somme through July, now under the command of Reserve Army, including the battles for Bazentin Ridge, Ovillers and Pozières Ridge.
 14th Heavy Bty spent part of its time firing to its extreme right in support of III Corps.
 The battery received a few casualties from night-time shelling, and from an accidental blow-back of one of its guns.
 Planned moves of OPs forward to Contalmaison and for the battery to Fricourt had to be abandoned.

 On 24 July X Corps handed over to II Corps, which continued the fighting for Pozières Ridge, where 14th Heavy Bty had finally got an OP established.
 The battery supported the continuing heavy fighting between Thiepval, Mouquet and Pozières with wire-cutting shoots.
 On 14 September it registered trenches near the Leipzig Redoubt from an OP in nearby captured trenches; it bombarded these targets next day during the Battle of Flers–Courcelette.
 It then continued wire-cutting for the Battle of Thiepval Ridge, and the final capture of Mucky Farm.

 Between 30 September and 6 October the battery worked on new gun positions near Pozières.
 On the latter day the battery was made up to a strength of six guns when it was joined by a section from 172nd Hvy Bty, This battery had been formed at Woolwich on 8 May 1916; it arrived on the Western Front on 30 September and joined Canadian Corps Heavy Artillery on 6 October.
 It was immediately broken up to reinforce three other batteries, including 14th.
 The new and re-positioned guns were calibrated and registered, and on 18 October began a wire-cutting bombardment at Stuff Trench, which was captured on 21 October as part of the Battle of the Ancre Heights.
 For the rest of the month the battery was engaged in night firing.
-On 2 November three of the battery's guns were condemned and had to be exchanged for new ones: the mud was now so bad that the horses could not move them and they had to be dragged the 300 yd to the road by caterpillar tractors.
+On 2 November three of the battery's guns were condemned and had to be exchanged for new ones: the mud was now so bad that the horses could not move them and they had to be dragged the 300 yd to the road by Holt 75 caterpillar tractors.
 Despite some German gas shelling, the battery continued CB shoots in support of III Corps and bombarded River Trench during the Capture of Beaumont-Hamel on 14 November, which effectively ended the Somme offensive.